 \section{Pointed derivators}

-The derivators we study in Section~\ref{sec:halfpointed} will satisfy an additional axiom. \begin{defn} A derivator $\D$ is \emph{pointed} if its underlying category $\D(e)$ is pointed, \ie the unique morphism from the initial to the final object is an isomorphism.
-We will write $0\in\D(e)$ for its zero object. \end{defn}
+The derivators we study in Section~\ref{sec:halfpointed} will satisfy an additional axiom. \begin{defn} A derivator $\D$ is \emph{pointed} if its underlying category $\D(e)$ is pointed.
+That is, the unique morphism from the intial object to the final object an isomorphism.
+We will write $0\in\D(e)$ for this zero object. \end{defn}

-\begin{ex} \ \\ \begin{enumerate} \item For a bicomplete category $\cC$, the represented derivator $\D_\cC$ is a pointed derivator if $\cC$ is pointed as a category. \item For a small Grothendieck abelian category $\cA$, the derivator $\D_\cA$ is a pointed derivator. \item For a combinatorial model category $\cM$, the derivator $\D_\cM$ is pointed if $\cM$ is pointed. \end{enumerate} \end{ex} Note that $\D(e)$ always admits an initial and a final object for any derivator $\D$.
+\begin{ex} \ \\ \begin{enumerate} \item For a bicomplete category $\cC$, the represented derivator $\D_\cC$ is a pointed derivator if $\cC$ is pointed as a category. \item For a small Grothendieck abelian category $\cA$, the derivator $\D_\cA$ is a pointed derivator. \item For a combinatorial model category $\cM$, the derivator $\D_\cM$ is pointed if $\cM$ is pointed. \end{enumerate} \end{ex} Note that if $\D$ is a derivator, $\D(e)$ always admits an initial and a final object.
 Let~$\varnothing$ denote the empty category.
 By Der1, we have an equivalence of categories

 which implies that $\D(\varnothing)$ is equivalent to $e$.
 Let $\pi_\varnothing\colon\varnothing\to e$ be the unique functor in $\Dia$.
 Then the left and right Kan extension along $\pi_\varnothing$ have the form $e\to\D(e)$, so pick out a single object in $\D(e)$.
 These are the final and initial objects, the final object being the empty limit and the initial object the empty colimit.
 Whether these are isomorphic is again a property of the derivator $\D$ (specifically, a property of its underlying category).